konveyor/konveyor.github.io/content/Move2Kube/Tutorials/migrateDockerComposeKube.md

     43 directories, 107 files
 ```

-Inside the `scripts` directory we see some helpful scripts that Move2Kube has generated to help us build and push the container images we need.
+Inside the `scripts` directory note some helpful scripts that Move2Kube has generated to help build and push the needed container images.

 6. Build all the images using the `builddockerimages.sh` script.